← Back to 史記

 27

-Grand Scribe said: Weiqi, Wuan both with maternal relatives heavy, Guan Fu used one time decisive plan and name prominent.
+The Grand Historian says: Both the Marquis of Weiqi and the Marquis of Wu'an owed their prominence to maternal kinship; Guan Fu, by a single decisive stratagem of the moment, made his name prominent.
 The Marquis of Weiqi rose to prominence through the rebellion of Wu and Chu, while the Marquis of Wu'an achieved his nobility in the brief interval between reigns.
 Yet the Marquis of Weiqi truly failed to read the changing times, and Guan Fu lacked prudence and was intemperate.
 The two men propped each other up, and in doing so brought about their own ruin.
 The Marquis of Wu'an relied on his noble birth yet craved power.
 Over cups of wine he nursed his grievances, and by these means brought down two worthy men.
-Alas alas!
+Alas!
+How pitiful!
 He turned his wrath upon others, yet his own life was not thereby prolonged.
 The common people refused to honor his memory, and in the end he was buried in infamy.
-Alas alas!
-Calamity what from came!
+Alas!
+How pitiful!
+Such is the source of calamity!

 ← Previous Chapter